Proton VPN homepage

 Proton VPN’s strict no-logs policy was tested in a legal case in 2019(new window).
 We were ordered to turn over logs to help identify a user, but we were unable to comply because these logs did not exist.
 Proton VPN’s Swiss jurisdiction also confers additional benefits for VPN services.
 For example, within the current Swiss legal framework, Proton VPN does not have any forced logging obligations.
 However, there remains the possibility that an incorrect server configuration or flawed system architecture could cause logs to be accidentally stored.

-To address this, we asked Securitum to perform a thorough examination of our infrastructure and server-side operations.
+To address this, we’ve asked Securitum to perform regular thorough examinations of our infrastructure and server-side operations.
 Securitum security experts spent several days on site reviewing our VPN configuration files and server configurations, assessing our operating procedures, and interviewing our staff.
 The audit was extensive and checked the following:

 • Does Proton VPN track your activity on VPN servers (servers that are passing the traffic)?